-The Director of Campus Life oversees social, cultural, and academic programming within the Division of Student Affairs.
-Campus Life encompasses student activities, residence hall programming and oversight, development of learning communities, and supervises the Residence Hall Directors.
-The Director of Campus Life can be reached at 512.505.3037.
+The Coordinator of Campus Life oversees social, cultural, and academic programming within the Division of Student Affairs.
+Campus Life encompasses student activities and oversight of co-curricular student development and student leadership.
+The Coordinator of Campus Life can be reached at 512.505.3037.

-Located in the basement level of Allen-Frazier Residence Hall, Campus Life provides administrative oversight for all student-sponsored campus activities and maintains records for all registered organizations.
-The Director serves as advisor to the Student Government Association (SGA) and National Pan-Hellenic Council (NPHC).
+Located in the Davage-Durden Student Union, Campus Life provides administrative oversight for all student-sponsored campus activities and maintains records for all registered organizations.
+The Coordinator serves as advisor to the Student Government Association (SGA) and National Pan-Hellenic Council (NPHC).
 The Office strongly encourages students to be involved on campus, giving students organizational and leadership experience to prepare them to serve as leaders in a diverse and changing, global society.
 Organizations seeking official University recognition must register annually with the Campus Life office in accordance with the established guidelines for registration of student organizations.
-The Director must approve all posters, announcements, etc., prior to campus postings.
+The Coordinator must approve all posters, announcements, etc., prior to campus postings.
 Additional information regarding student organizational membership and programming guidelines can be found in the Campus Life policy manual.